h0tk3y/inner-fs/README.md

-# inner-fs
+# InnerFS
-A basic implementation of an in-file file system with Java NIO file system interface in Kotlin
+A basic implementation of an in-file file system with Java NIO file system interface in Kotlin. **Work in progress**

 ## Design